sungyoungmoon/sungyoung/content/authors/admin/_index.md

   - name: UC San Diego, Jacobs School of Engineering
     url: https://jacobsschool.ucsd.edu/

-# Short bio (displayed in user profile at end of posts for blog section!  it's not the bio for the main page)
+# Short bio (displayed in user profile at end of posts for blog section! the bio for the main page is located at the bottom of this doc )
 bio: I’m a recent Computer Science graduate from UC San Diego with experience in software testing, system security, and programming through both coursework and hands-on projects.
 I’m actively seeking full-time opportunities as a Software QA Engineer, SDET, Security Engineer, or Software Engineer in San Diego or other locations.
 I enjoy solving complex problems and building reliable, high-quality software.
 I'm always open to new opportunities and connections.

 # Interests to show in About widget  interests: